ruuda/hoff/doc/installing.md

    other purposes.
 I used `testing`.
  * *Checkout*: The full path to the checkout. `/home/git/checkouts/ruuda/bogus` in my case.
+ * *StateFile*: The path to the file where the daemon saves its state, so it can remember the set of open pull requests across restarts.
+I use `/home/git/state/ruuda/bogus.json`.
+TODO: urge to back up this file regularly.

+There are a few global options too:

  * *Secret*: The secret used to verify the authenticity of GitHub webhooks.
    You can run `head --bytes 32 /dev/urandom | base64` to generate a secure
    256-bit secret that doesn’t require any character to be escaped in the json file.

-There are a few global options too:

  * *Port*: The port at which the webhook server is exposed.
 The systemd unit ensures that the daemon has permissions to run on priviliged ports (such as 80 and 443) without having to run as root.
  * *TLS*: Can be used to make the server serve https instead of insecure http.
    See the [TLS guide](tls.md) for more details.
- * *StateFile*: The path to the file where the daemon saves its state, so it can remember the set of open pull requests across restarts.
-The default `/home/git/state.json` is fine.
-TODO: urge to back up this file regularly.

 Restart the daemon to pick up the new configuration, and verify that it started
 properly: